Lesson 3: A full-fledged application to physics#

 return x, jnp.stack([omega0s,gammas,epsilons],1)

-Illustrate the variety of response curves one gets in a batch.
+Let us illustrate the variety of response curves one gets in a batch:

 Hide code cell source